The repair shop in a music rehearsal space

 - Jan 15, 2023

-Whether it is that small niggling noisy guitar pot or a major repair on your PA head, having easy access to a local Repair Shop can be a life saver.
+Whether it's that noisy guitar pot or a major repair on your PA head, having easy access to a local Repair Shop can be a life saver.

-With fewer music shops on the high street, it is becoming increasingly difficult for musicians to know where to take their instrument when things go wrong.
+With fewer music stores on main streets compared to the past, it is increasingly difficult for musicians to know where to take their instrument when things go wrong.

 Well-run spaces will have some kind of routine to maintain their kit and access to someone to repair it.
-This article won't go in to the full range of repair and maintenance required for instruments and equipment - there are plenty of websites explaining this and also services providing such services.
-However, a small number of music rehearsal spaces operate a small repair shop facility either on or off-site.
 The list of kit maintained by a music rehearsal spaces is almost endless but could include:

 guitar